matejrakar/data-stream-to-db-2/README.md

-# data-stream-to-db
+# data-stream-to-db-2
-Data stream to DB by Matej Rakar
+Data stream to DB 2.0 by Matej Rakar

 This program reads a .txt file that simulates continuous data stream.
 It's objective is to insert data in database as fast as possible, but the order of insertion must be the same as read order based on MatchId.
 It must also keep